swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

   ///
   /// This method should throw if it has no more arguments available, if decoding the argument failed,
-  /// or, optionally, if the argument type we're trying to decode does not match the stored type.
+  /// or, optionally, if the argument type we're trying to decode does not match the stored type. mutating func decodeNextArgument<Argument: SerializationRequirement>() throws -> Argument
-  ///
-  /// The result of the decoding operation must be stored into the provided 'pointer' rather than
-  /// returning a value.
-This pattern allows the runtime to use a heavily optimized, pre-allocated
-  /// buffer for all the arguments and their expected types.
-The 'pointer' passed here is a pointer
-  /// to a "slot" in that pre-allocated buffer.
-That buffer will then be passed to a thunk that
-  /// performs the actual distributed (local) instance method invocation. mutating func decodeNextArgument<Argument: SerializationRequirement>() throws -> Argument

   func decodeErrorType() throws -> Any.Type?